RGBmarya/DISH/README.md

 # DISH

-A project for determining viable recipes with predetermined ingrediants from the Edamam Recipe Search API
+A project for determining viable recipes with predetermined ingredients from the Edamam Recipe Search API

 [API Signup and Information](https://www.edamam.com/)